Questions

 HOW DO I PREVENT A WELL FROM FREEZING?

 A well is typically deep enough to avoid freezing, as it's below the frost line.
 Deep well pumps push water from the bottom, while jet pumps pull it from the surface.
 Jet pumps need insulation to prevent freezing.
-To winterize your well, insulate pipes and ensure the pump is in an insulated enclosure.
-If the well is frozen, locate the freeze point, thaw it with heat, and allow running water to melt the remaining ice.
-For professional assistance, call a plumber like Roto-Rooter.
-They can handle plumbing issues and water cleanup professionally.

 HOW DO I DETECT THE LEAK BEFORE DIGGING?